grannycart/by-sound-alone_source/draft2_pseudocode-subworld_story1.md

 	> At one end sits a tiny girl, with enormous brown eyes.

 * {A shaky intro between Cass and Percy}
-* [ ] > Percy walked up to her.
+* [X] > Percy walked up to her.
 "God with eyes like that can you see in the dark?"
-* [ ] > "I wish," she said, staring into her drink.
+* [X] > "I wish," she said, staring into her drink.
-* [ ] > "You're like some kind of small prey animal.
+* [-] > "You're like some kind of small prey animal.
 Do you always keep alert for predators out there in the dark?"
-* [ ] > "Do you just hang around bars making fun of people who want to be left alone?"
+* [-] > "Do you just hang around bars making fun of people who want to be left alone?"
-* [ ] > "Easy, I'm not trying to fuck you.
+* [X] > "Easy, I'm not trying to fuck you.
 I think you're the kid I'm looking for, Cassandra?"
-* [ ] > "Oh, are you the person {Flintock} said I should talk to?
+* [-] > "Oh, are you the person {Flintock} said I should talk to?
 I go by Cass."

 * {Percy tries to suss out Cass' potential skills on sonar}
-* [ ] > "Ya.
+* [X] > "Ya.
 Look, I've got a boat, I'm leaving here tonight.
 You ever work on a boat before?
 Or anything technical?
 Maybe, god-willing, sonar or something sonics related?"
-* [ ] > "God no. I'm a whore.
+* [X] > "God no. I'm a whore.
 Or, supposed to be.
 Apparently I'm not very good at that."
 * [ ] > "On a boat nobody cares how good you are at fucking.
 All I need is someone who is good at being alone for long periods of time and listening to ambient noise on the sonar.
 Think you could do that."

 * {Cass expresses interest}